Why Perfectionism Isn't Worth It

 ACCEPT YOUR IMPERFECTIONS

-At the end of the day, we are who we are.
-We’re each born into our own unique world and bodies and there’s nothing we can do to change that.
+At the end of the day, you are who you are.
+You're born into your own unique world and bodies and there’s nothing you can do to change that.